sergiosouzalima/apachehop-dw-salary-payments/README.md

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
 Don't forget to give the project a star!
 Thanks again!

-1. Fork the Project
+1. Faca um Fork do projeto.
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+2. Crie sua Feature Branch (`git checkout -b feature/AmazingFeature`).
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit suas mudancas (`git commit -m 'Add some AmazingFeature'`).
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
+4. Envie para uma Branch (`git push origin feature/AmazingFeature`).
-5. Open a Pull Request
+5. Abra uma Request Pull.

 <p align="right">(<a href="#top">voltar ao inicio</a>)</p>